dry-rb/dry-rb.org/source/gems/dry-validation/comparison-with-activerecord.html.md

 **Tokeniser Option**
-As with Active Record Validations, Dry-Validation counts characters by default.
+As with Active Record Validations, dry-validation counts characters by default.
 ActiveRecord provides a `:tokeniser` option to allow you to customise how the value is split.
-You can acheive the same thing in Dry-Validation by creating your own predicate.
+You can acheive the same thing in dry-validation by creating your own predicate.

 E.g.: